|

 Because plants take your shelf from sterile to inviting.
 Bonus: plants help clean the air and are visually life giving!

 Minimalistic kitchen shelves benefit greatly from using whitespace.
-Leave those large gaps between items and don’t feel like you need to fill each nook and cranny.
+Leave those large gaps between items and don’t feel like you need to fill every nook and cranny.

 The most obvious answer for how to decorate kitchen shelves is to use everyday dishes.

-When done well, dishes are a beautiful option to make your kitchen shelves both decor and storage.
+When done well, dishes are a beautiful option that can make your kitchen shelves functional and decorative.

 everyday dishes on kitchen shelves.